Doctors Save Man From Dying By Administering 15 Cans Of Beer To His Stomach

 Alcohol available for consumers to purchase is mostly made up of ethanol.
 However, in the case of beer and wine, trace amounts of methanol are left behind in the fermentation process.
 Methanol is fatal in smaller amounts than ethanol, and the body converts it to formaldehyde.
 After it is converted to formaldehyde, the body breaks it down even further to formic acid.
 Both substances combined demonstrate the deadly effects of methanol poisoning and include blindness, depression of the nervous system and in some cases, death.

 Methanol poisoning is what caused Nguyen Van Nhat to lose consciousness.
 When the medical team administered the beer, it halted the process where his system was converting formaldehyde into formic acid.
-This is because a person’s liver will always break down ethanol before it will ethanol.
-Since they slowed down the rate at which Van Nhat’s liver metabolized the ethanol, they were able to have time to perform the necessary dialysis and remove all traces of the alcohol from his system.
+This is because a person’s liver will always break down ethanol before it will methanol.
+Since they slowed down the rate at which Van Nhat’s liver metabolized the methanol, they were able to have time to perform the necessary dialysis and allow the kidneys to remove all traces of the methanol from his system.

 According to Inquirer.net, the treatment lasted twelve hours and included monitoring the ethanol amounts in the beer administered.
 Later, Dr. Le Van Lam received widespread praise for bringing Nguyen Van Nhat back from the brink of death.